DandinPower/113-1-Artificial-Intelligence-Midterm/doc/report.md

 # DEMO

-To reproduce the results better, and profile the actual memory usage reduction and throughput improvement by the Liger Kernel, i design the following experiments to demonstrate the Liger Kernel's impact on training LLMs.
-All Demo code is available on the following Github Repository[112-2-Artificial-Intelligence-Midterm](https://github.com/DandinPower/112-2-Artificial-Intelligence-Midterm).
+To reproduce the results and profile the actual memory usage reduction and throughput improvement by the Liger Kernel, I designed the following experiments to demonstrate the Liger Kernel's impact on training LLMs.
+All demo code is available on the following GitHub Repository [112-2-Artificial-Intelligence-Midterm](https://github.com/DandinPower/112-2-Artificial-Intelligence-Midterm).

-- **Experiments Environment:**
+- **Experiment Environment:**
-    - Opearting System: Ubuntu 24.04 Desktop
+    - Operating System: Ubuntu 24.04 Desktop
     - CPU: i9-13900K
     - DRAM: 128GB
     - GPU: NVIDIA 4090 24GB

-- **Experiments Setup:**
+- **Experiment Setup:**
     - Batch Size: 1, 4, 8, 16, 32, 64, 96, 112
     - Sequence Length: 1024
     - Model: Llama3.2 1B (Huggingface Transformers)